RdEl00/The-Hugo-Awards-API/README.md

 <br>

-`To dos`: Building script to srape data from  [Hugo offical website](https://www.thehugoawards.org/) to explore the available data without the BB limitation
+`To dos`: Building script to srape data from  [Hugo offical website](https://www.thehugoawards.org/) to explore the available data avoiding the DB limitation